 If a trip must be canceled or postponed due to force majeure (factors outside the control of OARS), OARS will provide full credit for payments made toward future travel, or a refund less a 5% service fee plus any nonrefundable payments made on your behalf to 3rd -party suppliers.
 OARS will make good faith efforts to recover deposits made on your behalf to 3rd-party suppliers; however, we can’t guarantee recovery of any or all of the advance payments made.
 OARS is not responsible for expenses incurred by participants in preparation for a canceled trip.

 If you need to move your reservation to a different trip during the same year, or to a credit account for the following year, there is a $15/person fee up until 30 days prior to departure for a one-time transfer of your payment.
-If we are 29-7 days prior to your trip departure, there is a $30/person fee to transfer to another trip, within the same year only.
-Transfer requests made 6 days or less prior to departure, 50% of your trip cost can be credited to another trip, within the same year only.
+If we are 29-7 days prior to your trip departure, there is a $50/person fee to transfer to another trip, within the same year or to a credit account for the following year.
+Transfer requests made 6 days or less prior to departure, 50% of your trip cost can be credited to another trip within the same year only.
 Transfer requests made the day of departure will be treated like a cancellation according to the schedule above.

 O.A.R.S.
 West, Inc. is a permitted outfitter of El Dorado County & the California Department of Parks and Recreation Gold Fields District.